YU000jp/show-weekday-and-week-number/readme.md

   - `5`
   - `4`
   - `3`
-- The boundaries custom day range: after today (Excludes 2 week mode) [#58](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number/issues/58)
+- Journal boundaries, custom day range: after today (Excludes 2 week mode): select [#58](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number/issues/58)
   - `1`
   - `2`
   - `3`
   - `4` default
   - `5`
   - `6`
+- Journal boundaries, 2 week mode (only journals): toggle
+  - `true` default
+  - `false`
-- On the boundaries if no page found, create the journal page: toggle
+- On Journal boundaries if no page found, create the journal page: toggle
   - `true`
   - `false` default
-- Use Weekly Journal feature: toggle [#65](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number/issues/65)
+- Weekly Journal, Enable feature: toggle [#65](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number/issues/65)
   > Enable the link and function.
 If there is no content available on a page with a week number like `2023-W25`, a template will be inserted.
   - `true` default
   - `false`